-NEWS Adult education budget procurement kicks off any minute BILLY CAMDEN@BILLYCAMDENJUDE BURKE@JUDEBURKE77 he first ever procurement process for adult education budget contracts has been given the ministerial green light and is expected to begin within days, FE Week has learned.
+NEWS Adult education budget procurement kicks off any minute BILLY CAMDEN Jude Burke @BILLYCAMDEN @JUDEBURKE77 he first ever procurement process for adult education budget contracts has been given the ministerial green light and is expected to begin within days, FE Week has learned.
 The Skills Funding Agency first wrote to training providers in October and told them that their current AEB contracts would come to an end this July, rather than having them automatically renewed as before.
 It said that changes to contracting regulations, which came into force in February last year, meant that the SFA could no longer automatically renew contracts when they ended and instead would have to "procure future training provision".
 The exercise had been expected to take place this month, but the government told FE Week on January 11 that there was currently no timetable in place.
 The Department for Education had no official update as we went to press, but FE Week sources confirmed that the Skills Funding Agency wants the tender put out as soon as possible, and will start looking as early as this week.
-Around 500 training providers will now battle for a share of the AEB, which totals around £1.5 billion.
+Around 500 training providers will now Around 500 training providers will now battle for a share of the AEB, which totals around £1.5 billion.
 Only around £250 million of the budget is up for grabs however, as colleges, local authorities and universities - which contract with the SFA through a grant funding agreement - are not affected by the changes and will not have to tender.
 Since hearing about the procurement process in October, Mark Dawe, chief executive of the Association of Employment and Learning Providers, has lobbied for all providers - including colleges - to have to compete to deliver AEB provision.
 At the time he said that, without a tender, the process seemed "incredibly biased against large independent providers".
 After hearing that the government would continue only to tender for private providers, Mr Dawe told FE Week: "Not going out to tender for the whole £1.5 billion is another of example of the government using the adult education budget to prop up some colleges.
-"It is far better to tender the whole budget to get value for money at the highest quality, regardless of provider type."
-As previously reported by FE Week, the new procurement procedure resulted from changes to European Union law.
+"It is far better to tender the whole budget to get value for money at the highest quality, regardless of provider As previously reported by FE Week, the new procurement procedure resulted from changes to European Union law.

 They were first revealed in an SFA document entitled 'Adult Education Budget: Changing context and arrangements for 2016 to 2017', published last January, which said: "In advance of 2017/18, changes to EU procurement regulations will require us to procure the adult budget provided to ITPs.
 "This means that the AEB will be subject to competition as part of a procurement process."
 The new contracts were to be ready for 2017/18, "with an option to extend ... for a further two years, which we will review on an annual basis," according to the letter sent to providers in October.
 The change will not affect apprenticeship provision, which will be procured separately through the new register of apprenticeship training providers.

-Home About us s News Providers Employers Publications Looking for tr raining?
-Education Funding Agency Funding Agency Skills Funding Agency cies Shared Services Team (FAS 2 T) Welcome eTenderin to Skills Funding Agency Login / Register username password Click here to register Click here for details on how to register Forgot your password? nities and notices Useful links Government Procurement Service Cabinet Office SIMAP Tenders Electronic Daily (TED) SOPO CIPS Constructionline Unison: New labour market tsar must also protect underpaid apprentices ALIX ROBERTSON @Alixrobertson4 The government's new director of labourmarket enforcement must protect apprentices from exploitation in the workplace, one of the UK's largest trade unions has said.
+Unison: New labour market tsar must also protect underpaid apprentices ALIX ROBERTSON @ALIXROBERTSON4 he government's new director of labourmarket enforcement must protect apprentices from exploitation in the workplace, one of the UK's largest trade unions has said.
 Unison demanded that Sir David Metcalf urgently find a solution to ongoing problems with illegal apprenticeship wages, shortly after he was appointed to the position on 5